Sundays

 9th-12th Grade // 9:00 & 11:00Am

-Our high school students spend each Sunday morning being a part of the church family by using their time and gifts to serve.
-(Central High School meets for worship and teaching on Thursday evenings at 6:00pm.)
+Our high school students gather briefly before going out each Sunday morning to be a part of the church family by using their time and gifts to serve.
+(High School meets for worship and teaching on Thursday evenings at 6:00pm.)

 Central Singles